eggplantpasta/traveller/README.md

 php -S localhost:8000 -t sql/
 ```

-Then, in a web browser, navigate to the [create script](http://localhost:8000/create-sqlite.php) to create the database and it's objects and populate it with sample data.
+Then, in a web browser, navigate to the [create script](http://localhost:8000/create-sqlite.php?sampledata=yes) to create the database and it's objects and populate it with sample data.
 The utility scripts in this directory are detailed below.

+* [create-sqlite.php](http://localhost:8000/create-sqlite.php) non-destructively create database objects.
-* [create-sqlite.php](http://localhost:8000/create-sqlite.php) non-destructively create table with sample data.
-This will leave any existing data untouched.
+* [create-sqlite.php](http://localhost:8000/create-sqlite.php?sampledata=yes) non-destructively create database objects with sample data.
+This will leave any existing data untouched, inserting new rows only.
+If you want a fresh database use one of the scripts below.
-* [drop-sqlite.php](http://localhost:8000/drop-sqlite.php) clears the database, dropping all tables and data.
+* [drop-sqlite.php](http://localhost:8000/drop-sqlite.php) clears the database, dropping all database objects and data.
-* [delete-sqlite.php](http://localhost:8000/drop-sqlite.php) deletes the data leaving tables empty.
+* [delete-sqlite.php](http://localhost:8000/drop-sqlite.php) deletes all data leaving tables empty.